chatwars/chatwars-api-docs/message-types.md

 ```

 ### authAdditionalOperation

-_Sends request to broaden tokens operations set to user_
+_Sends request to broaden tokens operations set to user._

 In case your other action failed with `Forbidden` result, your application may fire this action to ask it from user.

 **NB:** Do not spam with this request or sanctions will follow.

 ```javascript
 // outbound queue
 {